|Roosevelt Campobello Int'l Park|

 Bring Your Passport!

-Crossing from Lubec to Campobello Island, Canadian Immigration officers will request your passport or passport card to enter Canada and—even more important for US citizens— you will need your passport to re-enter the USA.
-You can't re-enter the USA without your passport!
+Crossing from Lubec to Campobello Island, Canadian Immigration officers will request your passport or passport card to enter Canada and—even more important for US citizens— you will need your passport or card to re-enter the USA.
+You can't re-enter the USA without your passport or passport card!

 You're on Atlantic Time!